drachelehre/CyberSoul/README.md

 ---

 This is a tech demo of a game inspired by games like Cyberpunk and Shadowrun.
 At present, it is only showing that just about everything works.
-It is
+It is very rough and very unfair as of this build.